Keysight/cyperf/cyperfce/README.md

 ### Qualified platforms

-At present CyPerf Community Edition can be used on following platforms.
+At present CyPerf Community Edition has been officially qualified on following platforms:

 **Linux on premises VM**